-Construction accidents have increased across the nation during this building boom.
+Construction accidents have increased across the nation during this building boom so Tampa personal injury attorneys have become even more important.
 The reason may be two-fold.
 While contractors are doing their best to get their projects completed in a timely fashion, some may be rushing and creating unsafe conditions for their employees.
 This can include placing unrealistic goals on the employees or forcing them to work longer days to get jobs done.

 Furthermore, thanks to a skills shortage, some construction workers are being asked to work with machinery or tools they are not familiar with or have not received enough training with.
 Because there is plenty of pressure to get a job done and move on to the next and not enough labor to go around, new employees who haven’t received adequate training are especially at risk for construction accidents.

 In addition to those who work on construction sites, construction accidents may affect passers-by.
 For example, poorly assembled scaffolding can endanger the lives of pedestrians and drivers, as can unsafe machinery, and subpar materials.
 Construction projects that do not adequately provide for the safety of passers-by put everyone at risk.

 So who is liable for a construction accident?
 As is often the case, the answer is “it depends.”